 Will my Internet filter cause any problems?

-If you have an Internet service provider that allows you to set a filter (e.g., AOL), you will need to set the filter to the lowest level (e.g., parent level) to access the school curriculum.
-Third-party filters (software filters) will work satisfactorily with the Academy's distance learning software.
+If you have an Internet service provider that allows you to set a filter, you will need to set the filter to the lowest level to access the school curriculum.

 Does my student have to be connected to the Internet while doing schoolwork?

 Yes.
-Our curriculum is internet based and accessed via our website by a username and password assigned to each student once registration has been completed.
+Our curriculum is internet based and accessed via our website by a username and password assigned to each student through the process of claiming his or her account.

 Do you offer payment plans?

 Yes, payment plans are made available to students.
 The total tuition is divided into 10 equal monthly payments for a full year registration or 5 equal payments if enrolled for only one semester.
 This option is selected during online financial check-in after registration is completed.
 Please know that a one-time $45 payment plan participation fee will incur on any student account in a payment plan.